edson-acordi/4bit-microcomputer/README.md

 LDI RC,1       ;Loads the operand value into the RC Register.
 LDI RB,0xF
 LDI RA,4
-OUTA @R        ;Sends the contents of the RAM address pointed to by RC:RB:RA to output port A,
+OUTA @R        ;Sends the contents of the RAM address pointed to by RC:RB:RA to output
+               ;port A,
                ;in this case, the RAM address is RC:RB:RA = 1F4h.
 ```
 Example 2: